Meeting Minutes

 Treasurer’s Report

-The Treasurer distributed financial reports prior to the meeting for activity through January 2026.
+The Treasurer distributed financial reports prior to the meeting for activity through April 2026.
 They included:

 • General Fund Income Statement & Balance Sheet